tier4/awkernel/mdbook/src/internal/PCIe.md

 }
 ```

-There are several functions regarding the `PCIeTree` structure.
+There are several methods regarding the `PCIeTree` structure.

 | function | description |
 |----------|-------------|